rar0n/sd-webui-Lora-queue-helper/README.md

 ### For using Loras via symbolic links (or not) on Automatic1111

 Since I started using symbolic links for my SD stuff, this nice extension by Yinzo stopped working.
-But now it does!
+But now it finally works again!
 At least on my Linux Mint system.
 Not tested on Windows or Mac.

 I don't really know Python, so I enlisted some help from Claude 3.5 Sonnet.
 Unfortunately, I used up the free limit (for now) and Claude wasn't quite finished with it... so I hacked together the rest.
 For now.